yingw787/personal-apps/README.md

-# `personal-apps`: Monorepo for all personal applications
+# `personal-apps`: Monorepo for all my personal applications

 ## Getting Started